Minor Creek (Missouri)

 Minor Creek is a stream in Iron County in the U.S. state of Missouri.
 It is a tributary of Big Creek.
 Routes 72 and 21 pass through the lower stream valley southwest of Ironton.
-Minor Creek passes through Royal Gorge just before it reaches its confluence with Big Creek.
+Minor Creek meets with Claybaugh Creek at the headwaters of Royal Gorge and flows through the Gorge to a confluence with Big Creek.

 Minor Creek has the name of the local Minor family.